MoOx/postcss-cssnext/README.md

 ### CLI

-cssnext offer a command-line interface.
+cssnext offers a command-line interface.
 Here's how to compile a file and print it to stdout:

     $ cssnext index.css